Cephalopod: Fertilization

 Cephalopods are not broadcast spawners.
 During the process of fertilization, the females use sperm provided by the male via external fertilization.
 Internal fertilization is seen only in octopuses.
 The initiation of copulation begins when the male catches a female and wraps his arm around her, either in a "male to female neck" position or mouth to mouth position, depending on the species.
 The males then initiate the process of fertilization by contracting their mantle several times to release the spermatozoa.
 Cephalopods often mate several times, which influences males to mate longer with females that have previously, nearly tripling the number of contractions of the mantle.
 To ensure the fertilization of the eggs, female cephalopods release a sperm-attracting peptide through the gelatinous layers of the egg to direct the spermatozoa.
 Female cephalopods lay eggs in clutches; each egg is composed of a protective coat to ensure the safety of the developing embryo when released into the water column.
 Reproductive strategies differ between cephalopod species.
-In giant Pacific octopus, large eggs are laid in a den; it will often take several days to lay all of them.
-Once the eggs are released and attached to a sheltered substrate, the females then die, making them semelparous.
+In the giant Pacific octopus, large eggs are laid in a den; it will often take several days to lay all of them.
+Once the eggs are released and normally attached to a sheltered substrate, the female usually die shortly after, but octopuses and a few squids will look after their eggs afterwards.
+Others, like the Japanese flying squid, will spawn neutrally buoyant egg masses which will float at the interface between water layers of slightly different densities, or the female will swim around while carrying the eggs with her.
+Most species are semelparous (only reproduce once before dying), the only known exceptions are the vampire squid, the lesser Pacific striped octopus and the nautilus, which are iteroparous.
 In some species of cephalopods, egg clutches are anchored to substrates by a mucilaginous adhesive substance.
 These eggs are swelled with perivitelline fluid (PVF), a hypertonic fluid that prevents premature hatching.
 Fertilized egg clusters are neutrally buoyant depending on the depth that they were laid, but can also be found in substrates such as sand, a matrix of corals, or seaweed.
 Because these species do not provide parental care for their offspring, egg capsules can be injected with ink by the female in order to camouflage the embryos from predators.